Dev-Oleksandr/fibonacci/README.md

 # How to run testing a program?
 npm run test

-If you want create docker container, you must change MYSQL_HOST from '127.0.0.1' to 'mysqldb' in .env file
+If you want to create a docker container, you must change MYSQL_HOST from '127.0.0.1' to 'mysqldb' in the .env file wait for you feedback